 - Identify the EP bundle you want to opt out (see our guide to deciding which EPs to opt out).
 Note this can include current EP applications.

-- Identify all the designations in the EP bundle concerned.
+- Identify all the designations in the EP bundle concerned (not just EU member states).

-- Check whether any of the designations within the UPC jurisdiction have the benefit of a Supplementary Protection Certificate (SPC).
+- Check whether any of the designations have the benefit of a Supplementary Protection Certificate (SPC).
 The SPC will be opted out with the designation.

 - Check with all other owners that they are willing to participate in an opt-out application (note you will need to obtain their written authorisation for you, or your agent, to act on their behalf).